 Venture capitalists spend almost every waking hour on the hunt for the next big opportunity.
 They constantly meet with entrepreneurs and review pitches and proposals.
 The average venture capital firm reviews approximately 1,200 businesses in order to make just 10 investments.
-To maximize exposure, venture capitalists source new opportunities from as many domains as possible - in-person meetings, events, personal network introductions, in-bound inquiries, referrals from portfolio companies, etc. It’s incredibly difficult and cumbersome to manage and keep track of so many relationships.
+To maximize exposure, venture capitalists source new opportunities from as many domains as possible - 1-1 meetings, events, personal network introductions, in-bound inquiries, referrals from portfolio companies, etc. It’s incredibly difficult and cumbersome to manage and keep track of so many relationships.

 1. Ensure nothing falls between the cracks

 According to Crystal Huang at GGV Capital, “Every associate knows the frustration of seeing a fundraising announcement from a company that he/she jotted down on a ‘to-do’ list but never made the time to contact.”
 Venture capitalists live in a world where one missed opportunity can turn out to be the next Facebook.
 The most successful venture capitalists ensure that no connection gets lost in the weeds.
 They track and manage all investment opportunities and relationships.
-To do so, they leverage tools such as Affinity’s data capture feature, which allows users to sync Affinity with their email and calendars and easily track relationships, ensuring that no opportunity falls between the cracks.

 2. Consistently nurture relationships